-As of , 2014, after giving effect to the -for-one stock split of our common stock effected on , 2014, there were shares of our common stock outstanding, held by stockholders of record.
-Immediately after the closing of this offering, there will be shares of our common stock outstanding, or shares if the underwriters' option to purchase additional shares is exercised in full.
+As of shares of our common stock outstanding, or shares if the underwriters' option to purchase additional shares is exercised in full.
 All of such shares will be Class A shares of common stock except for shares of Class C common stock owned by Freeman Spogli and its affiliates.